About Millennium Partners

 Mr. Palumbo joined Millennium Partners in 1997.
 He initially oversaw the development of Millennium's mixed-use Ritz-Carlton developments in Washington, DC, Georgetown and Battery Park City in lower Manhattan.

 Mr. Palumbo received his JD from the Stanford Law School and his MBA from the Stanford Graduate School of Business.
 He holds an undergraduate degree in economics from Princeton University, from which he graduated summa cum laude.
 He attended Phillips Exeter Academy for high school.
-Mr. Palumbo serves multiple non-profit boards including The Friends of the High Line, of which he has been Treasurer since inception, the New York City Economic Development Corporation, the Real Estate Board of New York Board of Governors and the New York City LGBT Center.
+Mr. Palumbo serves on multiple non-profit boards including The Friends of the High Line, of which he is Vice Chair and Treasurer of the Board, the New York City Economic Development Corporation and the Real Estate Board of New York Board of Governors.
+Mr. Palumbo is also chairman of the capital campaign of the New York City LGBT Center.

 Richard G. Baumert

 Richard G. Baumert is responsible for West Coast development, residential sales and marketing, as well as Millennium Partners' international operations, which include offices in Hong Kong and Taipei, Taiwan.

 Mr. Baumert joined Millennium Partners in 2001.
 Initially based in New York City, he acted as project and asset manager for the company's pre-opening hotel operations for its Ritz-Carlton and Four Seasons hotel projects.
 In 2003, Mr. Baumert relocated to oversee all of Millennium's development interests in Miami, which included project management, operations, asset management, and sales and marketing for the residential real estate component, of Millennium Partners' mixed-use Four Seasons Hotel & Tower.